sambody/inkscape-guide-tools/README.md

 [Download the latest version](https://github.com/sambody/inkscape-guide-tools/archive/master.zip), compatible with Inkscape 0.91 and NOT compatible with Inkscape 0.49 or earlier.

-For a version compatible with Inkscape 0.49, [download the old version](https://github.com/sambody/inkscape-guide-tools/archive/1.0.zip).
+For a version compatible with Inkscape 0.49, [download the old version](https://github.com/sambody/inkscape-guide-tools/archive/1.0.zip), which has less features and will no longer be updated.

 ### The current bundled extensions are: